Seb1Zero/PalworldServerManagerZ/README.md

 # Palworld Server Manager - Simple Server creating and managing tool.

 > [!NOTE]
-Last Tested Game Version: **`v0.3.9.59545`** using PSM: **`v1.2.0`**
-Current PSM Language Options Available: **`English`** **`Chinese`** This is newly forked and I'm working on it at the moment.
+This is newly forked and I'm working on it at the moment.
+For now deleted the Palserversettings Editor which made the Manager usable again.

 > [!IMPORTANT]
-> This is not up-to-date at the moment, I'm working on updating it

-> [!IMPORTANT]
-> It is recommended that you use the backup feature I implemented in update `v1.0.4` and beyond to backup your saved files just in case updating your game server causes a loss of player progression.
-This is not a bug from my side but a bug from Palworld's side, so do remember to use the backup feature just in case.
+> It is recommended that you use the backup feature TianYu implemented in update `v1.0.4` and beyond to backup your saved files just in case updating your game server causes a loss of player progression.

 > [!NOTE]
 In order to use Discord Webhook, you need to fill in your **`Webhook URL`** and save it.